Phthalic acid

-In organic chemistry, phthalic acid is an aromatic dicarboxylic acid, with formula C6H4(CO2H)2 and structure HO(O)C\sC6H4\sC(O)OH.
+In organic chemistry, phthalic acid (θ|æ|l|ɪ|k|/ THAL-ik) is an aromatic dicarboxylic acid, with formula C6H4(CO2H)2 and structure HO(O)C\sC6H4\sC(O)OH.
 Although phthalic acid is of modest commercial importance, the closely related derivative phthalic anhydride is a commodity chemical produced on a large scale.
 Phthalic acid is one of three isomers of benzenedicarboxylic acid, the others being isophthalic acid and terephthalic acid.

 Production

 Phthalic acid is produced by the catalytic oxidation of naphthalene or ortho-xylene directly to phthalic anhydride and a subsequent hydrolysis of the anhydride.

 Phthalic acid was first obtained by French chemist Auguste Laurent in 1836 by oxidizing naphthalene tetrachloride.
 Believing the resulting substance to be a naphthalene derivative, he named it "naphthalic acid".
 After the Swiss chemist Jean Charles Galissard de Marignac determined its correct formula, Laurent gave it its present name.
 Manufacturing methods in the nineteenth century included oxidation of naphthalene tetrachloride with nitric acid, or, better, oxidation of the hydrocarbon with fuming sulfuric acid, using mercury or mercury(II) sulfate as a catalyst.